Soft Tissue Laser Dentistry for the Pediatric Population

 - Understand all the consequences and benefits of using lasers to remove oral tissues when needed.

-Laser Surgery and Safety Basic Knowledge Certification Curriculum for this Course has been developed by the American Laser Study Club (ALSC).
+Laser Surgery and Safety Basic Knowledge Certificate Curriculum for this Course has been developed by the American Laser Study Club (ALSC).
 The ALSC’s curriculum overcomes the known limitations of many laser dentistry courses and includes the detailed physics of soft tissue ablation and coagulation with laser and hot tip (non-laser) devices.
-Laser hands-on wet lab on tissue samples will include different laser wavelengths as well as laser safety instructions and demonstrations.
+Laser hands-on wet lab on tissue samples will include simulated incisions, excisions, ablation and coagulation modalities as well as laser safety instructions and demonstrations.
 Laser instructions will be assisted by guest speaker Peter Vitruk, PhD, MlnstP, CPhys, a laser physicist who founded the American Laser Study Club and LightScalpel LLC.